NCES CCD 2024-25 32 schools PA

 How the Reading Public-School Landscape Breaks Down

 Reading, PA enrolls 25,394 students across 32 public schools reporting to the National Center for Education Statistics.
-The average student-teacher ratio across the city is 15:1, Schools must report at least five campuses in a city to appear in this listing, which is why very small towns may redirect to the broader county or state view.
+The average student-teacher ratio across the city is 15.2:1, and the composite quality score, derived from student-teacher ratio, counselor access, gifted-program availability, and CRDC attendance data, averages 37/100.
+Schools must report at least five campuses in a city to appear in this listing, which is why very small towns may redirect to the broader county or state view.

 Reading Shs accounts for 19.2% of all Reading public-school enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means Reading-wide averages can mask substantial variation outside the dominant entity.
-Grade band: high.
+That concentration means Reading-wide averages can mask substantial variation outside the dominant entity.
+Grade level: High.
 A dominant campus often anchors a city's program landscape and absorbs a disproportionate share of district capital and staffing decisions.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data